 To find out how, they need to look no further than to the very seeds on the ground…

 Blooming Out Of Winter Seasons

 Taking Jesus as The Great Example, the only way to bloom out of this winter season is to allow the death of winter to have its perfect work within you.
 When Jesus told His disciples that a kernel of wheat is relatively useless (unless it dies, germinates, and produces many more seeds) He was speaking of Himself embracing His destiny to die on the cross.

 And it is the same path that we must walk.
 Like Christ, the journey to the Abundant Life begins when we die to ourselves and let God reshape our dreams and goals to fit His purposes.
 In no other way can the deepest desires of our hearts be fulfilled.
 In the words of Oswald Chambers, if we allow Him to complete this perfect work in us,

 “He will make us broken bread and poured-out wine with which to feed and nourish others.”

 Live a Life Worth Living

 And herein lies the secret to the purpose-driven Abundant Life.
-A life worth living is not lived for ourselves, but is spent joyfully blessing everyone around us and being a source of life and light for those who are trapped in the darkness of winter.
-You see, it is only by going through our own winter experiences, that we can help others go through theirs!
+A life worth living is not lived for ourselves but is spent joyfully blessing everyone around us and being a source of life and light for those who are trapped in the darkness of winter.
+You see, it is only by going through our own winter season experiences, that we can help others go through theirs!

-Endure winter and have hope, knowing that spring is just around the corner.
+Endure the winter season and have hope, knowing that spring is just around the corner.
 If you overcome and fail not, the death you experience will surely give birth to a rich harvest in the souls of the people around you.
 Keeping this in mind, don’t give up when things seem unbearable, because YOU may be the ONLY source of hope for someone who has none left over.